jerryllim/AF-RPIsens/wishlist.md

 * Multiprocessing for RPi
 * Multiprocessing for Server
 * Change BackgroundScheduler in serverGUI (for DisplayTable updates) to QtScheduler (using QClock internally? or create new Scheduler class?)
+* Server to send jobs_table to pis based on like mac [where umachine LIKE "%ZP%"]

 ### Completed
 1. Clone image for faster copying